My first digital artwork for my first child.

 It was the birth of my first grandchild in 2019 that presented a fresh new focus.
 Carrying only my iPad and Apple Pencil, I set off by plane to meet him.
 He was and is, the most enchanting being of awesomeness.
 On that first meeting I imagined telling him stories through art.
 Messages that I would leave behind for him to discover through his life.
 While he napped I started following Skillshare courses and learned Procreate and eventually made him a special version of the poster called, “Life’s a Safari”.
 That spark, took me unexpectedly and passionately down the new road of digital-painting and a whole new creative adventure evolved into the art you find on www.lorettabusch.com

 It may appear from time to time that our lives are only grains of sand tossed by endless waves.
-But the connections we make are felt through time.
-Life will tumble us around until it stops.
-During those moments I say, “what is it that you want from me?” and then I surrender and listen for that curious voice and a new unexpected perspective.
+But the connections we make in birth, life and death can continue to guide us.
+Life will tumble us around, until it stops.
+During those difficult moments I say, “what is it that you want from me?” and then I surrender and listen for that curious voice and a new unexpected perspective.
 I have learned that there is a purpose around every corner.

 When life knocks you down – just start somewhere.

 Step 1 – Become a shadow-artist, that’s what Julia Cameron author of The Artist’s Way, would call it.
-Let it become a YouTube obsession, going from BBC Art History documentaries, to watching Floral Bowley’s expressive, spontaneous process of painting.
-Curiosity will eventually draw you in.
+Let YouTube art videos become an obsession.
+I went from BBC Art History documentaries, to watching Floral Bowley’s expressive, spontaneous process of painting.
+Watch them enough and curiosity will eventually draw you in.

 Step 2 – Push and pull some paint around.
-The act of painting is seductive and non-objective abstraction offers freedom, and colour is a drug.
+The act of painting is seductive and non-objective abstraction offers freedom, while colour is the drug.
 The poet Lisa Robertson wrote: “Colour, like a hormone, acts across, embarrasses, seduces.
 It stimulates the juicy interval in which emotion and sentiment twist.”

-Kandinsky found music to be his muse, it guided his process and directed the line, form and entanglement of colour’s emotions.
-The intangible became canvas portals into new realities.
+Kandinsky found music to be his muse, it guided his process and directed the line, form and entangled emotions of colour.
+The intangible expressions became canvas portals into new realities.
 For Kandinsky art was an “alternative pathway to a spiritual reality.”
 He was a follower of Theosophy, (an intriguing story for another blog post, all about how mysticism influenced Abstract Art, a topic never acknowledged when I was in art school.)

 Step 3 – Open the mind.
-The Post War abstractionists were the rebels of the time, embracing the interconnectedness of art, culture and science.
+The Post War abstractionists were the art rebels of the time embracing the interconnectedness of art, culture and science.
 They played with color, space, atmosphere, movement, and emotion.
 They collaged commentaries on culture, explored the essence of composition, and dissected the science of visual perception.
 They engaged us to see and question even the simplest expressions of line and shape, and the physicality of drips of paint.
-All had purpose, a science that added to evolution of thought and art.
+All mark-making had purpose and a science that added to evolution of thought and art.

 Step 4 – Explore the intangible.
-Let things evolve, change, don’t define or constrict.
+Study shape and form for it develops the eye and hand.
+But let things evolve, change, don’t define or constrict.
 Eric R. Kandel in ‘Reductionism in Art and Brain Science, says we are forced to use our brain in new ways when we look at abstraction.

 Explore & Grow

 An artist’s growth comes from processing the skills of art making while reflecting on life.
 It doesn’t matter the subject they choose; portraits, landscapes, still-life, political commentary.
-The techniques whether abstraction, expressionism, illustrative, representational, or collage, all flavour the artist’s message.
-I define, the individual artist’s motivation as either introverted communicating reflections of beauty, joy, love and/or extroverted making a commentary on culture/society/politics.
+The techniques whether abstraction, expressionism, illustrative, representational, or collage, all are flavours of the artist’s message.
+I define, the an artist’s motivation as either introverted communicator reflecting on beauty, joy, love and/or an extroverted making a commentary on culture/society/politics.
 The style is artist’s unique ways of seeing.
 The mastery comes with time and maturity.
+Start Somewhere.

 Follow these links & detours to build a better understanding the Abstract & Abstraction in Art